AlanananL7377/github-tutorial/README.md

 `git init` - This command initializes the git in a directory
 * If git is initialized in a directory its now called a repository.
+    * Do it in directory that you want to turn into repository
+    * DO NOT DO IT IN ROOT DIRECTORY

+        * `rm -rf .git` - If you ever initialize git in the wrong directory or in the root directory just tpye this command and it will un-initialize git.

 > The follwoing two commands are used when you are done making edits in the file and you want to add them to the stage.
 Adding them to the stage allows you to save them later on.

 `git add file.ext` - Adds changes for a *specific file* to the stage ready to commit